-From the top floors of any building in the city you see construction cranes erecting more high rises, with nothing but sand beyond the city limits.
-In the middle of it all the world’s tallest building, the Burj Khalifa, is impressive inside and out with beautiful fountains and gardens.
-The gardens are partially irrigated by water that is collected through the condensate collection system, due to the hot and humid Dubai air and air conditioning system.
+The grounds of the Burj Khalifa were designed to impress with beautiful gardens and fountains.
+The gardens are partially irrigated by water that is collected through the condensate collection system, created by the hot and humid Dubai air and the building’s air conditioning system.
 It provides about 15 million gallons of water per year.

 Have a suggestion for this story?
 We’d love for you to submit it!